-But we know that a personalization technique as simple as targeted recommendations have a big impact.
+But we know that a personalisation technique as simple as targeted recommendations have a big impact.

-Personalized ads are nearly twice as powerful as generic ones.
-Note that personalization doesn’t have to be creepy — “Hi, John, try this low-carb meal kit for your family of 3.
+Personalised ads are nearly twice as powerful as generic ones.
+Note that personalisation doesn’t have to be creepy — “Hi, John, try this low-carb meal kit for your family of 3.
 Even your daughter, Sarah, age 6, will love it!”
 But it should be relevant.

 Here’s a dynamic ad example from another industry.